SoranaAurelia/QCHack-2022/intro_to_qc_challenges/grovers_algorithm/README.md

     `3 -> 0, 1, 4`;
     `4 -> 0, 1, 2, 3`.

-We saw 4 like a "common factor" (since there's an edge between each other node and it), so we tought about taking it out of the ecuation since we can always start and end on this node.
+We saw 4 like a "common factor" (since there's an edge between each other node and it), so we thought about taking it out of the ecuation since we can always start and end on this node.
 This also simplifies the checks we have to do on a solution because we don't need to also check if our solution is a cycle.

 ### Modeling idea